-How do I find out my credit score?
+How do I find out my FICO score?

-Curious about credit scores?
-Give us a call at (303) 862-7760.
+Want to know more about credit scores?
+Give us a call: (303) 862-7760.